wso2/choreo-samples/README.md

 # choreo-samples
-This will contain integration and service samples displayed in choreo.
+This contains integration and service samples displayed in choreo.